 Are you letting mail pile up in order to avoid seeing IRS letterhead?

-Are you bogged down by IRS debt with no idea how you’ll pay what you owe?
+Even more, are you bogged down by IRS debt with no idea how you’ll pay what you owe?

-You are not alone.
+Rest assured, you are not alone.
 In fact, many Americans face owed taxes every single year.

 Seeking representation from a tax attorney can help lower your debt and get you on a payment plan.
 However, if paying that money isn’t an option for you, you may qualify for the IRS fresh start program.